zhiyan/total-typescript-book-cn/docs/en/05-unions-literals-and-narrowing.md

 Your challenge is to find the correct syntax for narrowing down the types within the `handleResponse` function's `if` condition.

 The changes should happen inside of the function without modifying any other parts of the code.

-<Exercise title="Exercise 3: Using `in` to Narrow" filePath="/src/018-unions-and-narrowing/064-narrowing-with-in-statements.problem.ts"></Exercise>

 #### Solution 1: Narrowing with `if` Statements